 I added an insulin pump to my management plan in 2008 and added a continuous glucose monitor soon after.
 My online circle of People With Diabetes (PWDs) grew, and many of the connections I made turned into real off-line friendships.
 I now work full time for a diabetes non-profit.
 I no longer feel compelled to hide the fact that I live with diabetes - in fact, I am more than willing to talk about it to anyone who asks.

 My diabetes management turned a big corner when I discovered the Diabetes Online Community (DOC).
 I no longer feel ashamed, broken, and alone.
 I am informed about advances in diabetes care and engaged in my diabetes management.
 Mind you, my management still is not perfect - blood sugars will always venture above and below the lines I am aiming for.
 However, my A1C has been solidly at goal since shortly after finding the DOC and starting on a pump.
 And when things get tough, I know I have a group of PWDs to lend support when I’m struggling and to remind me that I’m not all alone anymore.

-Karen G has been leading DiabetesSisters Virtual PODS since 2014 and joined the staff as Program Manager in 2017.
+Karen G has been leading DiabetesSisters Virtual PODS since 2014 and joined the staff as Content Manager in 2017.
 When not engrossed in all things diabetes she loves to hang at home in Connecticut with her husband and the worlds most adorable cat.
 She can usually be found cooking and baking, tackling harder and harder recipes to get her skills up to the next level.